roycoutts/v_DATA/README.md

 # v_Data
 A library of data structures for VBScript.

-The v_Data class libraries provide a set of managed wrapper objects around native VBScript and Microsoft .NET data structures:
+The v_Data class libraries provide a set of wrapper objects around native VBScript and Microsoft .NET data structures:

 VBScript:
 ```